Schedule of Events

 How come races cost so much?

 The cost of any road race is based on the services provided, which are often independent of the distance covered or number of participants.
-Such examples typically include permits, police, timing, potties, use of the school, and advertising.
-We also spend money on give-aways and medals, signs, and food.
+Examples of "fixed costs" typically include permits, police, timing, potties, use of the school, signs, and advertising.
+We also spend money on variable costs (somewhat dependent on the number of registrants) such as race shirts, medals, and food.
 Lucky for us (and you), there are many individuals and businesses donating money to keep the race fees manageable.
 And every one of those working to organize and manage the race volunteer their time.
-Race management is a labor of love and not always a highly profitable business.
+Race management is a labor of love and not usually a highly profitable business.

 Are the Courses Certified?